 |Intelsat 1 (Early Bird)

-- The world's first operational geostationary communications satellite, also known as Intelsat 1.
+- Early Bird was the world's first operational geostationary communications satellite, also known as Intelsat 1.
 It was launched in 1965 and provided 240 telephone channels from

 its station over the Atlantic at a time when transatlantic cables only